Adibuoy23/Adibuoy23.github.io/_pages/Blog_page.md

 comments: true
 ---

-Most of my blogs are technical blogs written mainly for my own reference.
+Most of my blogs are going to be technical blogs written mainly for my own reference.
+However, I will try to post videos about my research.
 I'd be happy if any of you find them useful too.